nBlocksStudioApps/09D_MAX7219PSU_Test/README.md

 </p>

 ----
-The 6 Nodes Design is translated successfully
+The 6 Nodes Design is Translated successfully with the nBlocksStudio Command Line Tool :heavy_check_mark:

 </p>
 <p align="center">